AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/edge-delivery-services.md

 | I want to add Edge Delivery Services to an existing production program. | See [Edit programs](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/editing-programs.md).<br>In the **Edit Program** dialog box, under the **Solutions & Add-ons** tab, select **Edge Delivery Services**. |
 | I want to add Edge Delivery Services to a new or existing sandbox program. | See [Create sandbox programs](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/creating-sandbox-programs.md).<br>When you create a sandbox program, Edge Delivery Services is added to the program by default; you do not need to select it.<br>Existing sandbox programs inherit Edge Delivery Services automatically. |

-## Adobe recommended path for a contracted customer {#recommended-path-eds}
+## Adobe recommended path for contracted customers {#recommended-path-eds}

 As a contracted customer, ensure you maximize your benefits from Adobe by accessing and consuming your Edge Delivery Services license through Cloud Manager.
 This approach lets you use [Adobe managed CDN](/help/implementing/dispatcher/cdn.md#aem-managed-cdn) and take advantage of key benefits such as self-service CDN management, including the configuration and installation of DV or EV/OV certificates.
-If you are not contracted with Adobe for an Edge Delivery Services license and choose to go direct, bypassing these benefits, your only option is to use a customer managed CDN on aem.live.
+If you do not have an Edge Delivery Services license with Adobe and decide to bypass those benefits, you can only use a customer-managed CDN.
+This setup must be on the aem.live platform.

-For customers contracted with AEM as a Cloud Service Sites Edge Delivery Services licenses, log into Cloud Manager to ensure you are able to do the folloiwng:
+If you are contracted with AEM as a Cloud Service Sites Edge Delivery Services licenses, log into Cloud Manager to ensure you are able to do the following:

 * Consume your license on your chosen program.
 * Take advantage of [API-first](https://developer.adobe.com/experience-cloud/experience-manager-apis/) benefits for performing CRUD (Create, Read, Update, Delete) operations.
 <!-- REMOVED AS PER https://wiki.corp.adobe.com/display/DMSArchitecture/Cloud+Manager+Self-service+access+to+Edge+Delivery+Services+and+Adobe+Managed+CDN * Access to license dashboard and reporting -->
 * Access SLA reporting (*coming soon*) <!-- ADD LINK TO IT WHEN FINALLY ADDED -->
 * Gain Adobe support.
-Make sure your Edge Delivery Services sites are registered by way of a Production program in Cloud Manager for proper recognition and support from Adobe.
+Make sure that your Edge Delivery Services sites are registered through a Production program in Cloud Manager for proper recognition and support from Adobe.

 ## Add an Edge Delivery site {#eds-add-site}

 After you add Edge Delivery Services to a production program, your Edge Delivery Services license is applied to it.

 A new, clickable tab called **Edge Delivery** is added to the Overview page.
-When you click the tab, a table is displayed listing each Edge Delivery Site you have added.
+Clicking the tab displays a table that lists each Edge Delivery site you have added.
 In the left navigation panel, under the **Services** grouping, **Edge Delivery Sites** is added.

 ![Overview page showing Edge Delivery Sites in left navigation panel and Edge Delivery tab to the right of the Publish Delivery tab](/help/implementing/cloud-manager/assets/cm-overview-eds.png)